 President Museveni and his bush war comrades including Kizza Besigye (circled) in Kampala in 1986

 There are two conflicting things lawyers often say.
-The first is, “You better have it [a contract, agreement or memoranda] in writing.”
+The first is, agreement or memoranda] in writing.”
 The second is, “If only my enemy had sent me a letter.”

 We have all heard about the beauty of not putting it in writing.
 Why?
 Because your past often comes back to haunt you.
 This wisdom is as old as civilization, yet it appears secluded for the brave men and women who liberated our Pearl from the bad regimes of 1970s and early ‘80s.